A Frontiers in Science Lecture to celebrate 2019, the International Year of the Periodic Table

 - Nov.
 12, Margaret Kosal, The Geopolitics of Rare and Not-So-Rare Elements

-Closest public parking is Visitors Area 2, on Ferst Street by the Student Center, http://pts.gatech.edu/visitors#l3
+Closest public parking for the March 5 lecture is Visitors Area 4, Ferst Street and Atlantic Drive, http://pts.gatech.edu/visitors#l3

 Refreshments served after every lecture